yetanalytics/project-persephone/README.md

 takes the Pattern state, which is a map of the following entires:
 - `:states-set` - The current set of states that the Pattern FSM is at (which is implemented as a set of UUIDs).
-- `rejected-last` - A boolean value that is false if the Pattern has accepted the previous Statement (and true if it didn't).
+- `:rejected-last` - A boolean value that is false if the Pattern has accepted the previous Statement (and true if it didn't).
-- `accept-states` - The set of accept states that the Pattern has arrived at.
+- `:accept-states` - The set of accept states that the Pattern has arrived at.
 All FSMs have a set of accept states, which usually (but not always) indicate that we have reached the final state of the FSM and cannot read more inputs.